MinchinWeb/blog.minchin.ca/content/20100726-project-365-an-introduction.md

 Project 365 is an idea I've seen tossing around online various places and decided to give it a try.
 The basic premise is to take a picture every day for a year.
-I started on July 9th and today is the 26th, so I have 10 photos in 18 days… hmmm.
+I started on July 9th and today is the 26th, so I have 10 photos in 18 days... hmmm.
 But I'll do better -- school has cooled off and I feel like I've gotten a better hang of what this project is going to require in terms of dedication.